 GDPR pulls the plug on live CCTV in Ireland council

-Facit Identity Cloak CCTV redaction software is a solution when councils block live access.
+Facit Identity Cloak CCTV data privacy redaction software is a solution when councils block live access.

 Councils and blue light services in the UK and the Republic of Ireland are finding that live CCTV access, as well as subject access requests (SARs,) require stringent redaction to comply with GDPR.
 The following story was reported on Wednesday, September 11, 2019.